 Now in its fourteenth year, the award honours an emerging actor or actress who has demonstrated exceptional talent and ambition and has begun to capture the imagination of the British public.

 This year’s shortlist - selected by a respected industry panel including actors Rosamund Pike, Richard Madden, Ray Panthaki and film broadcaster Edith Bowman – is as strong as ever.
-Read on to learn more about the five nominees, and then vote for your favourite for a chance to win two tickets to the EE British Academy Film Awards Ceremony on Sunday 10 February 2019.
+The winner will be announced at the EE British Academy Film Awards Ceremony on Sunday 10 February 2019.